colearn-co/Colearn/README.md

 ## Contribution ##
 We storgly believe in building stuff together thats why we have open sourced colearn.
 Please feel free to suggest new features and and file bugs.
-If you want to add new features or fix bugs/ issues and having trouble starting up feel free to contect us at colearn.xyz@gmail.com or better use github issues to discuss.
+If you want to add new features or fix bugs/ issues and having trouble starting up, feel free to contact us at colearn.xyz@gmail.com or better use github issues to discuss.